peterhoward42/minikafka/README.md

 - Other Clients can subscribe to messages as they arrive using the *Consumer* client library.
 - Messages are not removed from the server when they are consumed.
-- Thus, indidual consuming clients can consume the stream at their own rate.
+- Thus, individual consuming clients can consume the stream at their own rate.
 - But Messages **are** removed from the server when they reach a configurable *age*; specified in anything from milliseconds to days.